Garrett Cooper Player Props: Marlins vs. Orioles

-The Miami Marlins, including Garrett Cooper (.357 on-base percentage in past 10 games, 59 points above season-long percentage), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:05 PM ET.
+The Miami Marlins, including Garrett Cooper (.357 on-base percentage in past 10 games, 59 points above season-long percentage), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Orioles.
+He had a hitless performance in his last game (0-for-4) against the Orioles.

 Garrett Cooper Game Info & Props vs. the Orioles